These Amazing Flower Bed Ideas for Your Home Garden will help you transform the look of your backyard completely. Explore them below!

 Amazing Flower Bed Ideas for Your Home Garden

-1. Low Maintenance Perennial Flower Bed
+1. Low Maintenance Annuals Flower Bed

-Design a flower bed full of perennials!
+Design a flower bed full of annuals or perennials!
 These blooms will stay the whole summer and will also come back year after year!
 Create a bed with a zigzag border filled with pink begonias rimmed with small white flowers.

 You can also add height with boxwood, daylilies, miscanthus grass, barberries, and orange canna lilies.

-2. Flower Bed with Wheelbarrow Planter
+2. Summer Flower Bed with Wheelbarrow Planter

 If you have an old wheelbarrow, then use it creatively like this, filling it with colorful flowers.
 You can also install an old-fashioned lamp in the middle or behind the wheelbarrow too.